computational-chemical-biology/ccbl_tutorials/docs/zombie.md

 **zombie processes**

 Now you can see who is online and the process ID (pid) running.
 Sometimes a few remain open even after the task is done, so it is necessary to close them to avoid RAM overuse.
-To find the zombies press `ctrl+c` to exit top and in the terminal type the following combination of comands on terminal:
+To find the zombies press `ctrl+c` to exit top and type the following combination of commands on terminal:

 ```
 ps aux | grep Z